hutou/tablo/README.md

 comparable, with a few exceptions, to the Tabulo v3.0 version of Matt Harvey, the source code, meanwhile, has been deeply redesigned.

+To give you a taste of both the richness of the layout and the code that implements it, here's an example that's somewhat contrived, but interesting to study.

 <img src="docs/assets/images/overview.svg" width="400">